 Regardless of your circumstances, divorce proceedings are always a difficult time when kids are involved.
-It is challenging to keep a cool head and act rationally 100 percent of the time, but if you want to minimize the risk of losing your kids in the custody battle, that is exactly what you are going to have to do.
+It is challenging to keep a cool head and act rationally 100 percent of the time, but if you want to minimize the risk of losing your kids in the child custody case, that is exactly what you are going to have to do.
 Fathers, in particular, have to be on their best behavior because while federal and state law explicitly doesn’t favor one gender over the other, the parent who has been the primary caretaker thus far (usually the mother) is more likely to be favored by the courts.

-1. Interrogating Your Children
+1. Interrogating Children

 The simplest thing to avoid doing is trying to use your children as insiders on the other parent’s actions.
 Children are children and are just as likely to tell them about their time at mom’s place as they are to tell mom what a great time they had with dad – and what either of you said about the other.
 But intentionally trying to get your kids to effectively “spy” on the other party is manipulative at best and potentially abusive.
 Courts that catch wind of one parent trying to use their children to gain ammunition on the other parent effectively shoot themselves in the foot.

-2. Getting Heated with the Other Parent
+2. Getting Heated With the Other Parent

 This might be the most difficult mistake to avoid.
 Even when mom begins intentionally provoking you into saying something rash, you must hold your tongue.
 Assume everything you say is being recorded or taken note of, and always watch your behavior when interacting with the other party.
 Most importantly, keep the kids out of it.
 Conversations in private between you and your ex are one thing, but getting heated while the kids are in earshot is an entirely different thing and may suggest to the courts that you have no qualms about subjecting your kids to the crossfire of a verbal fight.

-3. Smearing the Other Parent
+3. Badmouthing/Smearing the Other Parent

 Evidence as tenuous as a recorded argument is very rarely accepted into court, and most attempts at “smearing” the other party should be wholly avoided.
-Do not try to use a custody battle to argue against the other parent – instead, do everything you can to cast your own parenting skills in the best possible light, and put the needs and interests of your kids above everything else.
+Do not try to use a child custody case battle to argue against the other parent – instead, do everything you can to cast your own parenting skills in the best possible light, and put the needs and interests of your kids above everything else.
 There are “exceptions” to this in cases where the other parent’s behavior is genuinely endangering your children (such as illicit drug use or physical abuse), and you have the evidence needed to inform the proper authorities in the case of this behavior.

-4. Interfering with Mom’s Contact with the Kids
+4. Interfering Contact With the Other Parent

-This is called alienation of affection and is a particularly grievous offense for any parent during a custody battle.
+This is called alienation of affection and is a particularly grievous offense for any parent during a child custody case battle.
 For example, intentionally smearing the other parent, manipulating a child’s opinion of the other parent, or limiting the other parent’s contact with the kids can lead to parental alienation.